🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 ❌ Cons

-• Can feel like overkill for simple teams
+• Can be overkill for very small businesses with simple needs

 What is Copper CRM?

-Copper CRM launched in 2012 as a Gmail extension.
-It was built to remove manual data entry for sales teams using Google Workspace.
+Copper CRM launched in 2012 as a Gmail extension designed to eliminate manual data entry.

 Copper CRM Tutorial | How To Use Copper CRM For Beginners (2026)